Tylenol Pregnancy Autism / ADHD Lawsuit — Investigation

 When Could Payments Begin?

-Payments in class actions only begin after a settlement is approved and appeals are resolved.
-As of September 2025, no settlement has been finalized, and no claim deadline has been set.
+Payments in litigation of this kind only begin after a settlement or judgment is reached and any appeals are resolved.
+No settlement has been finalized, and no claim deadline has been set.

 How Do I Qualify?